Does posting on Figment make you write more?

 Yes, in a sense.
 Joining this site didn't make me feel like writing stories or poems any more than I already do, although it did make me feel like digging up, polishing off & publishing some of my work though.

 Where it actually got me to write more was in the forums.
 I post here a lot more than I ever did on any other forum.
 What I've seen of the community has been nothing short of fantastic.

-about 4 years ago Jaxx Capta replied:
+over 4 years ago Jaxx Capta replied:

 I think it helps me.
 The other times I've tried to write novels, I always gave up on them and did something else.
 Those novels (well, except for 1) were never on Figment.
 Possible correlation, methinks.

-about 4 years ago Mickey Mouse replied:
+over 4 years ago Mickey Mouse replied: